jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 ## 4 The CRT programs

-All CRT utility programs for the GHG inventory have the *-h* option for help.
+All CRT utility programs for the GHG inventory have the *-h* command line option for help.

 ### 4.1 crttool.py